Enjoy our inside guide to the charming city of Chiavenna in northern Italy.

 Chive – enna?!
 Cheee-AV – enna?
 No. It’s more like Key-VENna but the more lilting you can make it, the better.

-From the Romans to the Renaissance, with swaying bridges that dip into the sky, Chiavenna Italy stars as my surprise discovery in a country I thought I knew.
+From the Romans to the Renaissance, with swaying bridges that dip into the sky, Chiavenna stars as my surprise discovery in a country I thought I knew.